Working with Wholegrains

 Our customers' and our own research has shown us that our sourdough workshops still represent the best value for money available in Australia at present.
 We welcome your views.
 Please contact us.

-We require 7 day's notice for cancellations.
+We require 14 days notice for cancellations.
 We offer a refund if cancellations are made by this time.
 We also allow transfers between workshops if you need to reschedule - all you need to do is email us to arrange alternate dates.

 We occasionally need to reschedule workshops.
 If this occurs, we will provide you with at least a weeks' notice.
-In the event of something out of our control, such as inclement weather or natural disaster, we will endeavour to reschedule as close as possible to the advertised date.
-You will be emailed of this reschedule as soon as is possible.
+In the event of something out of our control, such as inclement weather or natural disaster, we will endeavour to reschedule or offer places in upcoming workshops.
+You will be emailed as soon as is possible to arrange alternatives.